Lennox Furnace E228 Error Code: Inducer Motor Fault

 Based on aggregated repair data, here is the probability breakdown for this error code:

-- Inducer starts briefly then stops with a grinding or squealing noise
+Inducer starts briefly then quits with a grinding or high-pitched squealing noise

-- No heat with no other fault codes preceding E228
+No heat and no other fault codes showed up before E228 hit the display

 Can you reset a Lennox furnace to clear the E228 code?